Alex Rodriguez

 Birthdayjuil.
 27, 1975

-BiographyAlexander Emmanuel Rodriguez (born July 27, 1975), nicknamed "A-Rod", is an American former professional baseball player and businessman, who played as shortstop and third baseman.
+BiographyAlexander Emmanuel Rodriguez (born July 27, 1975), nicknamed "A-Rod", is an American former professional baseball shortstop, third baseman and designated hitter and current businessman.
 Rodriguez played 22 seasons in Major League Baseball (MLB) for the Seattle Mariners (1994–2000), Texas Rangers (2001–2003), and New York Yankees (2004–2013, 2015–2016).
 Rodriguez is the chairman and chief executive officer of A-Rod Corp as well as the chairman of Presidente beer.
-He was part of a failed attempt to purchase a controlling interest in the National Basketball Association's Minnesota Timberwolves.
+He owns a controlling interest in the National Basketball Association's Minnesota Timberwolves with Marc Lore.
 Rodriguez began his professional baseball career as one of the sport's most highly touted prospects, and is considered one of the greatest baseball players of all time.

 With a career .295 batting average, Rodriguez amassed over 600 home runs (696), over 2,000 runs batted in (RBI), over 2,000 runs scored, over 3,000 hits, and over 300 stolen bases, the only player in MLB history to achieve all of those feats.
 He was also a 14-time All-Star, winning three American League (AL) Most Valuable Player (MVP) Awards, 10 Silver Slugger Awards, and two Gold Glove Awards.
 Rodriguez is also the career record holder for grand slams.
-He twice broke the record for the largest sports contract ever signed.
-He also admitted using banned performance-enhancing drugs from 2001 to 2003 and was consequently suspended for the entire 2014 season.
-Rodriguez is ranked first in career Wins Above Replacement for shortstops of the modern era (post–1901).
+During the 2000s decade, Rodriguez led all players in home runs (435), runs batted in (1,243), runs scored (1,190), and total bases (3,362).
+Rodriguez is ranked first in career wins above replacement for shortstops of the modern era (post–1901).

 The Mariners selected Rodriguez first overall in the 1993 MLB draft, and he debuted in the major leagues the following year at the age of 18.
 In 1996, he became the Mariners' starting shortstop, won the major league batting title, and finished second in voting for the AL MVP Award.
 His combination of power, speed, and defense made him a cornerstone of the franchise, but he left the team via free agency after the 2000 season to join the Rangers.
 The 10-year, $252 million contract he signed was the richest in baseball history at the time.
 He played at a high level in his three years with Texas, highlighted by his first AL MVP Award win in 2003, but the team failed to make the playoffs during his tenure.
 Before the 2004 season, Rodriguez was traded to the Yankees, for whom he converted to a third baseman to accommodate their shortstop Derek Jeter.
 He was named AL MVP in 2005 and 2007.
 He opted out of his contract after the 2007 season, then signed a new 10-year, $275 million deal with the Yankees, breaking his own record for the sport's most lucrative contract.
 He became the youngest player to hit 500 home runs, reaching the milestone in 2007.
 He helped the Yankees win the 2009 World Series over the Philadelphia Phillies, which was Rodriguez's only championship title.
 Toward the end of his career, he was hampered by hip and knee injuries, which caused him to become exclusively a designated hitter.
 He played his final game in professional baseball on August 12, 2016.